Claymation: History

-Edwin S. Porter's Fun in a bakery shop (1902) shows a single shot of a baker quickly transforming a patch of dough into different faces.
+Edwin S. Porter's Fun in a Bakery Shop (1902) shows a single shot of a baker quickly transforming a patch of dough into different faces.
 It reflects the vaudeville type of "lightning sketches" that J. Stuart Blackton filmed in The Enchanted Drawing (1902) with the addition of stop tricks, and with early cinematic animation in Humorous Phases of Funny Faces (1906).
 A similar form of "lightning sculpting" had been performed live on stage around the turn of the century.

 Segundo de Chomón's Sculpteur Moderne was released on 31 January 1908 and features heaps of clay molding themselves into detailed sculptures that are capable of minor movements.
-The final sculpture depicts an old woman and walks around before it's picked up, squashed and molded back into a sitting old lady.
+The final sculpture depicts an old woman and walks around before it is picked up, squashed and molded back into a sitting old lady.
 On 15 February 1908, Porter released the trick film A Sculptor's Welsh Rabbit Dream that featured clay molding itself into three complete busts.
 No copy of the film has yet been located.
 It was soon followed by the similar extant film The Sculptor's Nightmare (6 May 1908), directed by Wallace McCutcheon Sr. and photographed by Billy Bitzer with cameo appearances of D.W.
 Griffith and Mack Sennett.
 The busts are also animated to blink, speak, drink and turn left and right for a short sequence.

-J. Stuart Blackton's Chew Chew Land; or, The Adventures of Dolly and Jim (1910) features primitive clay animation in chewing-gum inspired dream scenes.
+J. Stuart Blackton's Chew Chew Land; or, The Adventures of Dolly and Jim (1910) features primitive claymation in chewing-gum inspired dream scenes.

 Walter R. Booth's Animated Putty (1911) featured clay molding itself into different shapes.

 Willie Hopkins produced over fifty clay-animated segments entitled Miracles in Mud for the weekly Universal Screen Magazine from 1916 to 1918.
 He also made artistic modeled titles for the movie Everywoman (1919).